kindlyops/havengrc/README.md

     git add .
     git commit -m "Adding foo table"

-## look around inside the database

-The psql client is installed in the flyway image, and can connect to the DB server running in the database container.

-    docker-compose run --entrypoint="psql -h db -U postgres mappamundi_dev" flyway
-    \l                          # list databases in this server
-    \dn                         # show the schemas
-    \dt mappa.*                 # show the tables in the mappa schema SET ROLE member;            # assume the member role SELECT * from foo LIMIT 1;  # run arbitrary queries
-    \q                          # disconnect

-We also have pgadmin4 running on http://localhost:8081.
-You can sign in using user1\@havengrc.com/password.
-Once inside pgadmin4, you will need to add a server, the server hostname is 'db' and the credentials are postgres/postgres.

-## Use REST client to interact with the API

-[Postman](https://www.getpostman.com/) is a free GUI REST client that makes exploration easy.
-Run postman, and import a couple of predefined requests from the collection at postman/ComplianceOps.postman\_collection.json.
-Then execute the POST and GET requests to see how the API behaves.

-## More info on postgrest

-A tutorial is available [here](http://blog.jonharrington.org/postgrest-introduction/)

 ## Authentication with JWT and Keycloak

 ### roles and permissions

-Keycloak has very complex and sophisticated support for realms, roles, client roles, and custom mappers.
+Keycloak has sophisticated support for realms, roles, client roles, and custom mappers.
 For now, we use a simple scheme of a custom user attribute called role. role must be set to "member" or "admin", and a custom mapper has been configured so that a role claim will be included in the JWT access token.
 PostgREST will check the role claim and switch to the member or admin role defined in PostgREST.
 Inside the database, fields can access other parts of the JWT to store user identity.

 ### multi-tenancy